-The Texas State Board of Public Accountancy grants licenses to qualified candidates interested in becoming certified public accountants.
-To be eligible for licensure, CPA candidates are required to earn 150 semester hours of college credit and a bachelor’s degree before passing the Uniform CPA Exam and gaining a year of supervised experience.
+The Texas State Board of Public Accountancy grants certified public accountant licenses to qualified candidates.
+To be eligible for licensure, CPA candidates are required to earn at least 150 semester hours of college credit within a bachelor’s degree program or higher before passing the Uniform CPA Exam and gaining a year of supervised experience.
 With most bachelor’s programs consisting of just 120 semester hours of college credit, a master’s in accounting can provide the additional credit hours in advanced accounting coursework required for licensure in Texas.

 Accountancy Job Trends in Texas

-Fortune 150/Global 500 petroleum refining company, Tesoro Corporation, which is headquartered in San Antonio, and industrial hygiene services company, ALS Environmental, with offices in Houston, both employ environmental accountants and auditors.
+Fortune 150/Global 500 petroleum refining company Tesoro Corporation, which is headquartered in San Antonio, and industrial hygiene services company ALS Environmental, with offices in Houston, both employ environmental accountants and auditors.
 The proliferation of oil and natural gas exploration in Texas necessitates the services of these specially trained professionals to help ensure compliance with environmental regulations so as to avoid EPA fees that could otherwise work to erode the bottom line.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 Texas Accountants: Salary and Employment Facts

 From Austin’s booming tech sector to legacy industries like oil and gas exploration and extraction, Texas is a place with big opportunities for accounting professionals at nearly every level.